Johann-Huber/riiid_lgbm_sakt/README.md

 ### Key to get higher in the LB

-Most of the **winning solutions** are purely **transformer-based**.
+Most of the winning solutions are purely transformer-based.

 The large dataset, as well as the time-based inference API made those model outperform LGB ones on this task.
 Some winning solutions from similar Kaggle competitions were somehow misleading ; many of them heavily relied on LGBM and massive Feature engineering to reach the top of the leaderboard.
 But those competitions were a little biased compared to Riiid, in a sense that there were no such thing as time-based inference API that prevent competitors to use some forms of time leakages (input features for later interaction that could help to predict target for earlier interactions).
 In such a setup, decision-trees based models were very efficient, and were over represented at the top of leaderboards.

 Some competitors have reported a single-LGB model with 0.801 private-LB.
 Those solutions relied on a full history for each user, which is heavy RAM consuming for both training & inference.
 SQLite approaches allowed them to fit those constraints; it would be a great solution to consider in the future when dealing with large dataset in a computationally limited environment.